Professional Experience

 Linux

-Linux has been my daily driver for the past 6 years.
+Linux has been my daily driver since 2017.
 I work, play, write, and game on Linux 98% of the time.
 I am proficient with shell scripting as well as systemd service configuration.
-About 4 years ago, I switched to using Arch on my main machines as a way of gaining understanding of how Linux works underneath the hood.
+Around 2018, I switched to using Arch on my main machines as a way of gaining understanding of how Linux works underneath the hood.
+I spent a few months playing with Nix -- enough to know its uses and pitfalls.

 Hardware